IN-CORE/incore-docs/manual_jb/content/analyses/non_structural_building_dmg.md

 **Description**

 This analysis computes the non-structural damage to buildings based on a particular hazard.
-Currently, supported hazard is: **earthquake**.
+Currently, supported hazard is: **earthquake** and **flood**.

 The process is similar to evaluating other structural damages.
 The probabilities for building damage state are obtained using fragility curves and a hazard definition, each building site will have